DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

 img = show_tensor(input_image,first_channel=3)
 {% endhighlight %}

-If the images above look as you expect, your data structure is probably correct and you can move on to setting up some augmentations.
+If the images above look as expected, the data structure is probably correct and you can move on to setting up some augmentations.
 The built in fastai image augmentations will no longer work as they expect three channel images.
-To work around this, this notebook uses the albumentations library instead.
-Albumentations has implemented augmentations which (mostly) work with multispectral imagery.
+To work around this, this notebook uses the ‘albumentations’ library instead.
+‘Albumentations’ has implemented augmentations which (mostly) work with multispectral imagery.
 The list of transforms chosen is roughly based on the default fastai image augmentations as they have been proven to be a good starting point.
-Keep in mind that these augmentations are performed on your CPU before each epoch, so you may experience a slow down if you add many of them.
+Keep in mind that these augmentations are performed on your CPU before each epoch, so you may experience a slow down in training if you add many of them.

 {% highlight python %}
 # we can't use the built in fastai augmentations as they expect 3 channel images so we are using Albumentations instead